chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] fix: copy stack trace should only be available for failed test
 - [-] fix: Import `import bla as xyz` triggers warning about not exported in all
 - [x] fix: Do not add completion suggestion for expected type when we have `item.` already
 - [-] fix: module-level pytest skip should only be available when caret is on module-level scope